Successful Return-to-Work Strategies: Symptom Checks [With WorkforceHub Timekeeping Software!]

 How can I motivate employees to tell the truth?

-First off, comply with the Emergency Paid Sick Leave Act.
+First off, provide paid sick leave.
 Make sure your employees understand that they will be paid if they miss work because they are sick.
 As discussed previously, use all avenues of communication to educate your team about your safety measures, including how to use sick leave.

 Does your company culture discourage taking time off?